Vision Transformers Don't Need Trained Registers: Adding registers at test-time

 \section{Adding registers at test-time}

 Given that register neurons can be used to move outliers arbitrarily, we investigate moving outliers outside the image entirely into extra tokens we call ``test-time registers.''

 \textbf{Moving outliers to added tokens.} As outlier patches lose their local patch information \citep{darcet2024vision}, it is undesirable to have them within the image since it may affect downstream performance.
 Previous work has suggested retraining ViTs with extra tokens to remove high-norm artifacts and attention sinks.
 However, retraining existing ViTs is expensive, so we propose to add an extra input token and move the outliers there with register neurons.
-Importantly, these outliers are essential to the model’s internal computations and must appear either within a token or as an attention bias (\Cref{appendix:attention_bias}).
-For instance, zeroing out the register neurons' activation maps instead of moving the outliers causes OpenCLIP ViT-B/16's zero-shot ImageNet performance to drop $\sim$20\%.
+Algorithm~\ref{alg:shift_register_neuron} (\Cref{appendix:algorithm}), with accompanying visualization in~\Cref{fig:shift_neurons}, specifies our test-time register edit.
+At each register neuron, we copy the maximum patch activation to the register token, set all other token activations to zero, and resume the forward computation.
+Importantly, these outliers are essential to the model’s internal computations and must appear within a token.
+For instance, zeroing out the register neurons' activation maps instead of moving the outliers causes OpenCLIP ViT-B/16's zero-shot ImageNet performance to drop $\sim$15\%.
+Ablating a set of random neurons results in minimal drop: $69.3\%\pm1.1.$

 \textbf{Test-time register initialization.} We initialize our extra token to be a vector of zeros.
 We assess several initialization strategies, but we find that they do not significantly affect the ability of test-time registers to store the high norms (\Cref{appendix:different_initial_values}).
 Additionally, we focus our investigation on using one test-time register and report the impact of using more registers in \Cref{appendix:different_register tokens}.